COS301-SE-2023/AI-Photo-Editor/README.md

 <p>
   Blix is a cross-platform desktop application designed to give users a powerful and intuitive photo editing experience.
-It provides a composable node-based system that provides a common ground to facilitate a collaborative human/AI photo editing workflow.
+It provides a composable node-based system that establishes a common ground to facilitate collaborative human/AI photo editing workflows.
 <p>

 <p align="center">